 \subsection{Outline of the proof}

-The time at which the origin becomes occupied is determined by the typical distance at which a 'critical droplet' occurs.
+The time at which the origin becomes occupied is determined by the typical distance at which a ``critical droplet'' occurs; here, a critical droplet means a connected localized set of occupied sites, which after growing via the bootstrap rule spans a macroscopic proportion of the space.
 Furthermore, the typical distance of this critical droplet is connected to the probability for a critical droplet to be created.
 Such a droplet then keeps growing until it covers the whole lattice with high probability.
-In our case, the droplet will be created at a distance of order $\exp \frac 1{6p}(\log \frac 1p)^2$.
-Determining this distance boils down to estimating how a rectangle, consisting of a occupied double vertical column of length $\varepsilon\frac1p \log \frac 1p$, grows to a rectangle of size $1/p^2$ by $\frac 1{3p}\log \frac 1p$.
+In our case, the droplet will be created at a distance of order $\exp\frac1{6p}(\log\frac1p)^2$.
+Determining this distance boils down to estimating how a rectangle, consisting of an occupied double vertical column of length $\varepsilon \frac1p \log\frac1p$, grows to a rectangle of size $1/p^2$ by $\frac 1{3p}\log\frac1p$.

-Obtaining an upper bound is usually the easiest part: one must identify 'an almost optimal' way to create the critical droplet.
+Obtaining an upper bound is usually the easiest part: one must identify ``an almost optimal'' way to create the critical droplet.
 This way follows a two-stage procedure.
-First, a vertical double line of height $\frac \varepsilon{p}\log \frac 1p$ is created.
-Then, the rectangle grows to size $1/p^2$ by $\frac 1{3p}\log \frac 1p$.
+First, a vertical double line of height $\frac\varepsilon{p}\log\frac1p$ is created.
+Then, the rectangle grows to size $1/p^2$ by $\frac1{3p}\log\frac1p$.
 We mention that this step is quite different from the isotropic case.
-Indeed, after starting as a vertical double line, the droplet grows in a logarithmic manner, that is, it grows logarithmically faster in the horizontal than in the vertical direction.
+Indeed, after starting as a vertical double line, the droplet grows in a logarithmic manner; that is, it grows logarithmically faster in the horizontal than in the vertical direction.